-Sustainable E-Commerce Innovation Challenge on Alternatives: Announced in September, in collaboration with UNDP Accelerator Labs, this challenge solicited solutions that can contribute to the wider adoption of plastics alternatives and innovative means to change plastics distribution and consumption.
+Sustainable E-Commerce Innovation Challenge on Alternatives: in collaboration with UNDP Accelerator Labs 3 finalists were selected, to test solutions that can contribute to the wider adoption of plastics alternatives and innovative means to change plastics distribution and consumption.
 Target businesses included food delivery and general e-commerce packaging.
-Thus far, selection of finalists was completed and the team is in the process of conducting due diligence on the selected candidates for partnership approval.